sgmurphy/wordpress-plugins/wp-user-avatar/readme.txt

 We provide a complete reports section where you can Keep track of your earnings, refunds, sales, download logs and more.
 You can view and export reports for any period or drill down to specific membership plans.

+= Login Redirect =

+Do you want to redirect WordPress users after login to your website to a specific page or URL?
+The Login Redirect feature allows you to setup login redirect based on user role and subscribed membership plan.

+= Email Customizer =

+Customize the email templates for each email that can be sent to users and administrators.
+You also have the flexibility of changing the sender name and email address and activating and deactivating the email type that can be sent.

+= Tutor LMS Integration =

+Our [Tutor LMS integration](https://profilepress.com/addons/tutor-lms/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) lets you sell access to Tutor LMS courses, enroll users after registration to specific courses and create custom student and instructor WordPress registration forms.

 = Other Payment & Membership Plugin Features =

 * Accept one-time, recurring payments and charge for subscriptions via Bank Transfer, Stripe, PayPal, Paystack, RazorPay and Mollie.